isaacljj/SC1015-Mini-Project/README.md

 ## Problem Definition
 According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
 We want to use data science and ML to predict the occurrence of stroke for early detection and treatment.
+According to research, if stroke is detected or diagnosed early, the loss of death and severe damage to brain can be prevented in 85% cases

 ## Models Used